Automattic/wp-calypso/packages/composite-checkout/README.md

 - `.SUCCESS` (the payload will be an `unknown` object that is the server response).
 - `.REDIRECT` (the payload will be a `string` that is the redirect URL).
-- `.MANUAL` (the payload will be an `unknown` object that is determined by the payment processor function).
 - `.ERROR` (the payload will be a `string` that is the error message).

 ### TransactionStatus